-\ To be the spouse, civil partner or child of a European Citizen or be a family member dependent on the European Citizen which is Spanish Resident

-- \ Obtain Spanish health insurance with full coverage - \ Be able to demonstrate available financial resources of at least €6,800 (applicable in 2021) - \ Be able to evidence the qualifying family connection. - \ Proof of residence evidenced by registration with the EU citizen in the "empadronamiento colectivo" at the appropriate Town
+- To be the spouse, civil partner or child of a European Citizen or be a family member dependent on the European citizen which is currently considered a Spanish resident. - Obtain Spanish health insurance with full coverage - Be able to demonstrate available financial resources of at least €7,200. - Be able to evidence the qualifying family connection. - Proof of residence evidenced by registration with the EU citizen in the "empadronamiento colectivo" at the appropriate Town Hall.